NREL/PVDegradationTools/docs/source/user_guide/meteorological-data.rst

 and aerosol properties, then fed into a radiative transfer model.
 Learn more about the NSRDB `here <https://nsrdb.nlr.gov/about/what-is-the-nsrdb#:~:text=The%20PSM%20is%20a%20two-step%20physical%20modeling%20process%2C,%28Xie%20et%20al.%2C%202016%29%2C%20in%20the%20subsequent%20step.>`_.

 The NSRDB is free to use but requires an api-key and email.
 See :ref:`NSRDB_API_Key` for more information.
-For our purposes, the api is limited to 1000 requests per day, although you can request a batch download via email with a singificantly higher rate limit (not recommended for PVDeg).
+For our purposes, the api is limited to 1000 requests per day, although you can request a batch download via email with a significantly higher rate limit (not recommended for PVDeg).

 Flowchart showing the dataflow from satellite to solar radiation measurement.